JuliaOpt/LinQuadOptInterface.jl/README.md

 All these modification are caried out by the low-level solver own functionalities and hence it differs from MathOptInterfaceUtilities' `Instance`.
 The latter will keep all problem data in the julia level and typically push to a low-level solver the complete problem at once.

-Here the data in the julia level is minimal, basically only references to constraints and varibles.
+Here the data in the julia level is minimal, basically only references to constraints and variables.

 ## Current uses